-I was helping a customer clean out their “box ‘o useless parts” a couple of weeks ago.
-Every customer has one, you know, that box of computer manuals, cables, electrical devices they breathlessly tell you they “have no idea what they belong to but keep just because well … one day I might need it”.
+I was helping a customer clean out their “box ‘o useless parts” aka computer curiosities a couple of weeks ago.
+Every customer has one, you know, that box of computer manuals, cables, electrical devices that have no identifiable purpose.
+They “have no idea what they belong to but keep just because well … one day I might need it”.

 I always enjoy this, it’s like a little blast from the past.
-Occasionally I find a real treasure, usually it’s mountain of obsolete computer stuff.
-I can count on at least 2 parallel printer cables, various pin to usb adapters, mice, keyboards, old PDAs that died grisly deaths (often involving a toilet for some reason), 5 ¼ floppies, Windows 3.1 disks, and old printer ribbons.
+Occasionally I find a treasure, usually it’s a mountain of obsolete computer parts.
+I can count on at least 2 parallel printer cables, various pin to USB adapters, mice, keyboards, old PDAs that died grisly deaths (often involving a toilet for some reason), 5 ¼ floppies, Windows 3.1 disks, and old printer ribbons.

-The last foray into the past dredged up this:
+One foray into the past dredged up this:

-While taking this photo, I flashed onto the 14.4 bps modem I bought decades ago – for a short while I was the fastest dial up in the neighbourhood.
+While taking this photo, my memory flashed onto the 14.4 bps modem I bought decades ago – for a short while I had the fastest dial up in the neighbourhood.
 I could download a megs worth of data faster than anyone else.
 And no kids, we didn’t stream video.
 That was a sci fi notion.

 I look forward to the next Cabinet of Curiosities.